 Thanks to eye-tracking sensors and software that PC manufacturers can now integrate into their products, users can now confidently describe scrolling, pointing, and clicking with your mouse or touchpad as so last year.
 This opens up many applications for PCs, especially for gamers.

-Editor’s Note: This post was originally published in December 2017 and has been since revamped and updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in December 2017 and updated in February 2020 for freshness, accuracy, and comprehensiveness.

 RELATED ARTICLES YOU NEED TO CHECK OUT